Gonlo2/mhconfig/README.md

   uint32 uid = 1;
   enum Status {
     OK = 0;
-    ERROR = 1;
+    // if some error take place the watcher will be removed ERROR = 1;
     // has been requested a removed or inexistent version INVALID_VERSION = 2;